NeuroML/Documentation/source/Userdocs/Software/pyLEMS.md

 (pylems:development)=
 ## Development

-PyLEMS is developed on GitHub at [https://github.com/LEMS/pylems](https://github.com/LEMS/pylems) under the [LGPL-3.0 license](https://github.com/LEMS/pylems/blob/master/LICENSE.lesser).
+pyLEMS is developed on GitHub at [https://github.com/LEMS/pylems](https://github.com/LEMS/pylems) under the [LGPL-3.0 license](https://github.com/LEMS/pylems/blob/master/LICENSE.lesser).
-The repository contains the complete source code along with instructions on building/installing PyLEMS.
+The repository contains the complete source code along with instructions on building/installing pyLEMS.
-Please follow the instructions there to build PyLEMS from source.
+Please follow the instructions there to build pyLEMS from source.